kalessil/phpinspectionsea/docs/security.md

 Real-life example: application B deployed with all dependencies onto a server where include_path contains application A.
 If both applications are shipped with the same component, the component for application B gets loaded from application A.
-This introduces broken deployment pipelines: any update of application A can break application B at any moment.
+This introduces broken deployment pipelines: any update of the component in application A can break/compromise application B.

-What are alternatives:
+There are multiple options for resolving the issue:

-- migrate onto composer (recommended)
+- migrate onto composer and remove include/require statements as much as possible (recommended)
-- use `__DIR__` constant and use it for inclusion `require_once __DIR__ . '/include/something.php'`
+- use `__DIR__` constant in inclusion paths: `require_once __DIR__ . '/include/something.php'`
-- introduce e.g. `APPLICATION_ROOT` constant and use it for inclusion `require_once APPLICATION_ROOT . '/include/something.php'`
+- introduce e.g. `APPLICATION_ROOT` constant and use it in inclusion paths: `require_once APPLICATION_ROOT . '/include/something.php'`